How do I know if my teen is self-harming?

 Teens may self-harm in order to cope with stress.
 Self-harm can temporarily numb or relieve their distress, and can be a way of communicating their distress to others.
 Teens who self-harm often lack healthy coping strategies and feel helpless in managing their distress.

-If your teen is self-harming, or you suspect that they are, seek professional help as soon as possible.
-Please contact Leeran at Promises Healthcare on +65 6397 7309 or email email@example.com for a confidential enquiry.
+If your teen is self-harming, or you suspect that they are, seek professional help and contact Promises Healthcare for a confidential enquiry as soon as possible.

 If your teen is in any danger, you can contact your local ambulance service on 995.
 You can contact the Institute for Mental Health 24-hour hotline on 6389-2222.